 What’s great about the PrizePicks app is its responsiveness and smoothness while browsing.
 Even without the best internet connection, you’re able to look through the app and create your slips comfortably.

-Creating Your PrizePicks Account
+Creating your PrizePicks account

 PrizePicks has a very simple registration process that only includes a few steps.
 Keep in mind that while you can sign up to PrizePicks from anywhere in the US, you’ll still need to be physically present in one of the eligible states if you want to play.
 Follow the steps below to create your PrizePicks account today.

-1. Head to the PrizePicks website or download the app, and click the “Sign Up” button to begin the process.
+- Head to the PrizePicks website or download the app, and click the “Sign Up” button to begin the process.

-2. Fill in your email address and any promo code you have available (we’ll talk more about those later).
+- Fill in your email address and any promo code you have available (we’ll talk more about those later).

-3. Complete some basic information about yourself, including your full name, date of birth, and address.
+- Complete some basic information about yourself, including your full name, date of birth, and address.

-4. Choose a safe password that you can easily remember when logging in.
+- Choose a safe password that you can easily remember when logging in.

-5. That’s it!
+- That’s it!
 Now, you just need to complete any verification that PrizePicks requires, and you’ll be ready to play.

 Remember that, whenever you visit the PrizePicks website or launch the mobile app, the platform will check your location to ensure you’re in one of the eligible states.
 So, you’ll always needs to keep your location services on to avoid any login issues.

-PrizePicks Promos and Offers
+PrizePicks promos and offers

 PrizePicks has its fair share of bonuses and promotions, both for new and existing players.
 You won’t find a huge variety of them as you would in traditional sports betting apps, but you can utilize a few interesting promos.

-All new players get a 100% bonus on their first deposit up to $100.
+At the time of writing, all new players get a 100% bonus on their first deposit up to $100.
 To get this offer, you’ll need to fill in a specific bonus code when you create your account or tick the “Don’t have a code?” button so the app automatically puts one for you.
 Then, you’ll be able to enjoy double your deposit money, which can be a great way to boost your bankroll.

 PrizePicks also has two amazing promos it runs during specific days of the week for all its members.
 The first one is Taco Tuesday, which gives a special Taco discount on certain popular player props, between 15% and 25%.
 This way, you’re able to shop for props that hit much more often than they should and provide tons of value.